 Which Apple Watches are compatible with watchOS 9?

 Given that the Series 3 launched in 2017, it’s somewhat understandable that the older hardware can’t keep up with all the bells and whistles.
 If you’re currently rocking a Series 3 and want the new features, it looks like it’s time for an upgrade.
-If you can, we’d suggest waiting till the launch of the new Apple Watch Series 8 in September, for maximum future proofing.
+If you can, we’d suggest waiting till the launch of the new Apple Watch Series 8, for maximum future-proofing.